What is a variable interest rate?

 A quick look at my zero percent intro rate cards, and you will see (variable) by almost every one.
 Of course, if you use your card responsibly and pay it off in full each month then none of this is an issue for you.

 Student Loans – Finally, federal student loans are mostly set at fixed rates these days.
 However, private student loans can still have variable interest rates.
 Likewise, if you have several federal student loans and consolidate them, be sure you understand the consolidation loan and if it will be variable.
-Here’s more from Suze Orman on student loans and using a HELOC to get rid of variable interest rate private student loans:
+Suze Orman recommends using a HELOC to get rid of variable interest rate private student loans.

 Saving Accounts Have Variable Interest Rates